manaskamal/XenevaOS/readme.md

 - XenevaOS aims to be a single core with multiple domain.
 For example (_AR/VR/XR, ADAS systems..etc_).
 Still under development.
 - XenevaOS aims to have native 3D interface as GUI making it suitable for _AR/VR/XR_ computing.

 **NOTE: XenevaOS is in early development.
-The features above are not implemented yet, because the project is in foundation level.
+Some of the features above are not implemented yet, because the project is in foundation level.
 But we are committed to exploring each of them through focused iterations and community feedback.
 Whether you're a developer looking to contribute, or someone exploring alternative OS design, we welcome your curiosity.**

 # Contact: